Mig-uel/angular-complete-guide/README.md

 The frontend application sends HTTP requests to the backend application, which processes the request and sends back a response.

+## Handling User Input and Working with Forms (Template Driven Forms and Reactive Forms)

+Angular offers two main approaches for handling user input and working with forms:

+1. **Template Driven Forms**: This approach is based on directives and is suitable for simple forms.
+It allows you to create forms using Angular directives in the template.
+2. **Reactive Forms**: This approach is based on reactive programming and is suitable for complex forms.
+It allows you to create forms using Angular's `FormControl`, `FormGroup`, and `FormArray` classes in the component.

+We will explore both approaches in detail, including:

+- Managing inputs and values
+- Validation

 ## Angular Learned Checklist

 ### Components and Templates